makerspet/makerspet.github.io/_pages/shipping-policy.md

 <p>Customers are responsible for both the return shipping costs and shipping costs from the original order unless the product arrives damaged or defective.</p>

+<p>Refunds for goods originally using a free shipping method will be made less the actual carrier shipping cost.</p>

 <p>Please contact us <b>before</b> returning any package.
 Contact us if you have any issues and we will do our best to help you out.</p>